betterangels/buoy/readme.txt

 == Description ==

+**This is an experimental plugin and is NOT yet recommended for production use.**

 Better Angels *Buoy* is an app designed to quickly connect survivors of domestic or dating violence (DV) with trusted friends, family members, advocates, and other allies in times of crisis.

 *For service providers*